Shengqiang-Zhang/plate/README.md

 # Training and Inference

 ## Fine-tuning the teacher model
 We didn't make any changes to the code of the training process.
-So you can use the `fairseq-train` command as the [instruction in fairseq toolkit](https://github.com/pytorch/fairseq/blob/v0.9.0/examples/bart/README.cnn.md) to fine-tune the teacher model.
+So you can use the `fairseq-train` command or `python train.py` command as the [instruction in fairseq toolkit](https://github.com/pytorch/fairseq/blob/v0.9.0/examples/bart/README.cnn.md) to fine-tune the teacher model.

 ```bash
 TOTAL_NUM_UPDATES=20000